Space Debris Research Lab

 Environmental Protection From Orbital Debris:

-Modelling and simulation of contaminant distribution released from reentry of orbital debris, surviving orbital debris and various ground space related activities.
+Modeling and simulation of contaminant distribution released from reentry of orbital debris, surviving orbital debris and various ground space related activities.

 Disaster risk reduction vulnerability assessment methodologies regarding orbital debris as man-made/technological hazard.